Back to Blog

 A little extra upfront work will prevent a future migraine.

-Instead of building form infrastructure from scratch, several tools can help you create simple web forms.
+Instead of building an automated form from scratch, several tools can help you create simple web forms.

 Many email service providers, most notably Google, have form-building capabilities.
 For no-frills forms, using your ESP may be the easiest option.